ScrimpyCat/Spat/README.md

 # Spat

 Spat is a spatial hashing library.
-That is used for hashing geometries in linear regions for n-dimensions.
+Used for hashing geometries in linear regions for n-dimensions.

 ## How it works